PepsiBlue-2002/Text-Editor/README.md

 ## Notes
  I did add just a little bit of Bootstrap to straighten it up.
 I didn't adjust it for really any screens outside of basic desktops.
 The styles.css contains the styling for everything.
 The index is X.html.
 I don't actually remember why I named it that.
+Screenshot folder jsut hold the image for github.
 This the first README I've ever written so if it's too much or too little.
 Maybe next time, right?
 If anyone ever does look at this code feel free to drop me a suggestion, advice, or otherwise.

 ## Links